Tagalog people: Prehistory and origin theories

 Linguist R. David Zorc proposed a reconstruction of the origins and prehistory of the Tagalog language based on linguistic evidence.
 According to Zorc, the prehistory of the Tagalog language began slightly more than one thousand years ago, when Tagalog emerged as a distinct speech variety.
 Tagalog is classified as a Central Philippine language and is therefore closely related to Bikol, Bisayan and Mansakan languages.
 Zorc theorizes that the speakers of the early Tagalog language may have originated in the general area of the Eastern Visayas or northeastern Mindanao, probably around southern Leyte.
 He also notes that the Hiligaynon language reportedly originated in Leyte, and there appears to be a special linguistic connection between Tagalog and Hiligaynon.

-Subsequently, the Tagalogs made contact with the Kapampangans, Sambal people and the Hatang Kayi, of which contact with the Kapampangans was most intensive.
+According to Zorc's model, early Tagalog speakers subsequently came into contact with the Kapampangan, Sambal, and Hatang Kayi peoples, with the linguistic influence of Kapampangan proposed to be the most intensive.